serhii-matsyshyn/fraudulence_detection_on_blockchains/README.md

 export ETHERSCAN_API_KEY=...
 ```

+Make sure that git lfs files from the repo were downloaded.

 ## Dataset creation
 ### Step 1 - get addresses by tag
 Getting all addresses by tag `Fake_Phishing` - `BlockScan_addresses_by_tag_retrival.py`.